SpaceTimeLab/360_object_tracking/README.md

 cd ../../../
 ```

-## Instruction of the Main Functionalities
+## Main functionality

-The implementation process of each functionality is explained in detail in [Code Explanation.ipynb](./Code%20Explanation.ipynb).
+The implementation process of each functionality (object detection, object tracking, and overtaking detection) is explained in detail in [`Code Explanation.ipynb`](./Code%20Explanation.ipynb).

 ### 360 Object Detection